Siege of Érsekújvár (1663)

-The siege of Érsekújvár (siege of Uyvar) also known as the siege of Neuhäusel occurred in 1663 when Grand Vizier Fazil Ahmed Pasha leading the Ottomans invaded Habsburg Hungary and captured the Hungarian fortress at Érsekújvár (Hungarian: Érsekújvár, German: Neuhäus[e]l, Latin: Novum Castrum, Uyvar, modern Nové Zámky in southern Slovakia).
+The Siege of Érsekújvár, also known as the Siege of Uyvar or the Siege of Neuhäusel, occurred in 1663 when Grand Vizier Fazil Ahmed Pasha, who led the Ottomans, invaded Habsburg Hungary and captured the Hungarian fortress at Érsekújvár (Hungarian: Érsekújvár, German: Neuhäus[e]l, Latin: Novum Castrum, Uyvar, modern Nové Zámky in southern Slovakia).

 Background

-In the first half of the 17th century, a stalemate was reached between the Ottoman Empire and the Habsburg Austria.
+In the first half of the 17th century, a stalemate was reached between the Ottoman Empire and Austrian monarchy.
 After many peaceful years, however, border clashes began.
-John Kemény the Habsburg candidate to the Transylvanian throne, was trying to defeat the Ottoman vassal Michael I Apafi.
-Although Apafi won the throne with Ottoman support, Austrians captured the forts of Kolozsvár (modern: Cluj-Napoca in Romania) and Székelyhíd (modern: Săcueni in Romania).
-They also built the fort of Zrínyiújvár (in Croatian Novi Zrin) facing the Ottoman fort of Kanije (now Nagykanizsa in Hungary).
-Meanwhile, the Ottoman army was marching to Dalmatia in the scope of Cretan War (1645-1669) against Venice.
-Ottoman Sultan Mehmet IV gave the priority to the Austrian front and the army changed its course.
+John Kemény, the Habsburg candidate to the throne of Transylvania, was trying to defeat the Ottoman vassal Michael I Apafi.
+Although Apafi won the throne with Ottoman support, the Austrians captured the forts of Kolozsvár (now Cluj-Napoca, Romania) and Székelyhíd (now Săcueni, Romania).
+They also built the fort of Zrínyiújvár (Croatian Novi Zrin) facing the Ottoman fort of Kanije (now Nagykanizsa in Hungary).
+Meanwhile, the Ottoman Army was marching to Dalmatia in the scope of Cretan War (1645-1669) against Venice.
+Ottoman Sultan Mehmet IV gave the priority to the Austrian front, and the army changed its course.